 intersection of California and Franklin Streets, the cab was hit broadside by a speeding van.
 The

-Mary were suffering from numerous injuries.
-Janet, however, had caught the impact of Ben and
+were suffering from numerous injuries.
+Janet, however, had caught the impact of Ben and Mary's

-Mary's bodies and the result was devastating.
-She suffered eleven broken ribs, a broken collarbone,
+bodies and the result was devastating.
+She suffered eleven broken ribs, a broken collarbone, a burst

-a burst spleen, a ruptured bladder, a bleeding kidney, multiple pelvic fractures and her feet were
+spleen, a ruptured bladder, a bleeding kidney, multiple pelvic fractures and her feet were mangled.

-mangled.
-They were rushed to the trauma centre at San Francisco General Hospital and Janet was
+They were rushed to the trauma centre at San Francisco General Hospital and Janet was listed in

-listed in critical condition.
-She was taken into surgery to repair some of the damage -- it lasted five
+critical condition.
+She was taken into surgery to repair some of the damage -- it lasted five hours and

 Janet remained in the hospital for four months and had six more surgeries.
 She went home to the

-roller coaster ride -- for every step forward she took to complete recovery, she took two steps back.
+coaster ride -- for every step forward she took to complete recovery, she took two steps back.
+Finally,

-Finally, on September 14, 1984, two years and nine days after the crash, Oscar's first Best Actress
+on September 14, 1984, two years and nine days after the crash, Oscar's first Best Actress winner lost

-winner lost her valiant battle and passed away at the Desert Hospital in Palm Springs, CA, at 1:45
+her valiant battle and passed away at the Desert Hospital in Palm Springs, CA, at 1:45 AM Pacific

-AM Pacific Time.
+Time.
 She was three weeks from her 78th birthday.
-Both her husband Paul and son
+Both her husband Paul and son Robin were by

-Robin were by her side.
-Several days later, she was buried at the Hollywood Forever Cemetery next
+her side.
+Several days later, she was buried at the Hollywood Forever Cemetery next to her second

 Written by: Gina LoBiondo